-Caroline K. Eisner is an Associate in the New York office of Buckley Sandler LLP.
-Ms. Eisner represents financial services industry clients in a wide range of enforcement and litigation matters.
+Caroline Eisner is an Associate in the New York office of Buckley Sandler LLP.
+Ms. Eisner represents corporate and individual clients in a variety of matters including complex civil litigation, regulatory examinations, internal investigations, and government enforcement actions.

-Prior to joining Buckley Sandler, Ms. Eisner was a litigation Associate at an AmLaw 100 firm, where her practice involved complex federal and state securities litigation matters.
+Prior to joining Buckley Sandler, Ms. Eisner was a litigation Associate at Greenberg Traurig, LLP, where her practice involved complex federal and state securities litigation matters.
+Prior to attending law school, Ms. Eisner worked in management consulting.

-Ms. Eisner received her J.D. from Columbia University in 2011, where she was a Harlan Fiske Stone Scholar.
-During law school, she served as Executive Managing Editor of the Columbia Law Review.
-She received her B.A. from the University of Pennsylvania (magna cum laude) in 2005.
+Ms. Eisner received her J.D. from Columbia University, where she was a Harlan Fiske Stone Scholar and served as Executive Managing Editor of the Columbia Law Review.
+She received her B.A. from the University of Pennsylvania (magna cum laude).

 "OCC Improves But Unlevels CRA Ratings" By Warren W. Traiger and Caroline K. Eisner (Banking Exchange)